reymandhan/online-store-api/README.md

 - Retrieve Order and Order Item data
 - Create Transaction for row lock
 - Iterate Order Item
-    - Retrieve item to get stock quantity with lock row (to block concurrect read and update)
+    - Retrieve item to get stock quantity with lock row (to block concurrect read and update for this item)
     - If stock not available (or not enough) return error, stop process
     - If stock available, update stock quantity reduced with paid item quantity, then continue process
 - Update order status